mihirchronicles/mihirchronicles.github.io/content/notes/on-analytics.md

 In mathematics, a local maximum is the largest value of a function within given parameters.
 That does not mean it is the largest possible value, the largest in a particular range.
 Consider a lake on a mountainside.
 The water isn't at its lowest level.
 It would be sea level, but it is at the lowest possible level in the area.

+> Data can't tell you about the future.
+It can only tell you about the past...You have to trust yourself and your team to go for it. — Doug McMillon​

 Optimization is all about finding the lowest or highest values, but within constrained range.
 If you tell a machine to build a bike with 3 tires, with the most stable layout, it will come up with a tricycle-like configuration.
 It is the most optimal solution.
 However, there is another option.
 Four wheels would be better to provide the most stability.
 Math is good at optimizing a known system.
 Human judgement is good at finding a new one.

 Optimizing without a soul misses the bigger picture.
 Quantitative data is great for testing hypotheses, but it is lousy to generate new ones unless you combine with human judgement.